kube-rs/kube/README.md

 }
 ```

-Note that once you have called `.events()` the events are removed from the internal state.
+Note that once you have called `.events()` the events are considered handled, and are removed from the internal state.

+## License
+Apache 2.0 licensed.
+See LICENSE for details.